Day October Holiday is one of the best times not to be in China, and

 Pyongyang Metro!
 Ride from Stop 1 to Stop 2 then on to stop 6!
 Exiting to:

-Monument to the Party Foundation – built in 1995 to celebrate the 50th anniversary of the founding of the worker’s party
+Workers Party Foundation Monument – built in 1995 to signify the 50th anniversary of the Workers Party of Korea.

 Koryo Museum- Korea’s first university and now a museum of history and culture.
 Also home of the best stamp and propaganda poster shop in the DPRK, so don’t forget your wallet!

 The DMZ- See one of the tensest places on earth complete with a friendly KPA officer who will not only give you a guided tour but also keep you safe.
 Also the only place you can take photographs of and even with a soldier!

 Lunch at the Thongil Restaurant in Kaesong City- try your hand at traditional Korean Pansangi- a series of dishes served in bronze bowls.
 (Optional extras- Dog soup 5 euro, Ginseng Stuffed Whole Chicken 30 euro- can be split between several).